LeetLLM

 Signatures: declarative Input/Output specs

 A signature defines the task without specifying how to prompt.
-It abstracts away the string formatting, acting as a declarative type signature for an LLM call.
-Think of it like a function signature in Python: you declare the inputs and outputs, but you don't write the body.
+It abstracts away the string formatting and acts like a Python function signature for an LLM call: you declare the inputs and outputs, but you don't write the body.

-The following runnable code shows both inline signatures for quick experiments and class-based typed signatures for production.
-We'll use a customer support example throughout this article so you can see how the pieces fit together:
+This runnable code uses both inline signatures for quick experiments and class-based typed signatures for production.
+The examples stay with one deploy-policy assistant so the pieces fit together:

 signatures-declarative-input-output-specs.py